Unionist Party (Guatemala): History

 In February 2019, Arzú Escobar was one of the most vocal opponents of the International Commission against Impunity in Guatemala (CICIG) and supported a decree terminating the agreement between the UN and Guatemala.

 In June 2019, the leading prosecutor of the Special Prosecutor's Office against Impunity (FECI) Juan Francisco Sandoval brought charges of embezzlement and fraud against the mayor of Guatemala City, Ricardo Quiñónez Lemus.
 The proceedings had to be stopped in January 2021, after the CSJ determined that the prosecutorial immunity of the mayor can not be revoked.
 In the same month, Héctor Cifuentes was also arrested for illegal party financing, but after changes to the law in 2022, charges were dropped in October 2022 and he was released.

 The party was one of nine parties that rejected a four-point minimum compromise on human rights, initiated by the Human Rights Ombudsman and the Guatemalan office of the OHCHR.

 The party contested the elections in 2019 on their own again and achieved 2.9% of the national vote in the legislative elections, thereby electing 3 legislators to Congress.
 The party contested the presidential elections with Pablo Duarte and Roberto Villeda as their ticket, falling to 1.4% of the vote.

+After the election, the party was generally seen as an ally of the government faction.
 In October 2019, the party supported the impeachment of the Ombudsman for Human Rights, Jordán Rodas, for his alleged inaction in five different cases, in Congress.
 The motion failed to reach the required quorum.

 On 5 August 2022, the party announced they would enter into a political alliance with Valor to contest the upcoming election in 2023 together.
 The agreement was officialised at the national convention of the party on 11 December 2022, where the slate of candidates for Congress and the presidential candidate duo were proclaimed.
 The alliance nominated Zury Ríos and Héctor Cifuentes as presidential and vice-presidential candidate, respectively.